Terminator Genisys: Critical response

 Michael O'Sullivan of The Washington Post enjoyed the film: "Genisys goes back to what made the franchise work in the first place: not the machine inside the man, but vice versa."
 Richard Lawson of Vanity Fair also gave a positive review, writing that the film "makes a surprisingly compelling case" for itself.

 After seeing a pre-release screening of the film, Cameron voiced his support for Terminator Genisys.
 Describing it as respectful to the first two films, Cameron said he felt like "the franchise has been reinvigorated".
 However, in 2017, following the film's performance, Cameron recanted his statement and said that he had only supported the film because of his friendship with Schwarzenegger.

 Actress Emilia Clarke expressed relief to discover there would not be any sequels following the film's underwhelming box office performance.
 In reference to the film's director Alan Taylor, with whom she had worked on Game of Thrones, Clarke said, "He was eaten and chewed up on Terminator.
 He was not the director I remembered.
 He didn't have a good time.
 No one had a good time."
 In a 2021 interview with The Hollywood Reporter while promoting The Many Saints of Newark, Taylor admitted as having "lost the will to make movies and to live as a director" after his experience directing Genisys and Thor: The Dark World, causing him to enter into a depression.
 He credited his work on a television pilot based on the novel Roadside Picnic and in the Amazon Video series Electric Dreams for helping him to come out of his depression upon rediscovering the joy of filmmaking by making "a couple really tiny things" slowly, smaller and personal like the films he did as a film student.

+The production of the film was seen as so disastrous that a nearby crew filming for Fantastic Four even had jackets made that read "AT LEAST WE’RE NOT ON TERMINATOR."